praveenjuge/praveenjuge/src/content/blog/my-top-raycast-extensions.md

 ---
-title: 'My Top Raycast Extensions'
+title: "My Top Raycast Extensions"
-description: 'If you''re a Mac user like me, you probably know how valuable a good launcher can be.
-Enter Raycast—it''s more than just a Mac launcher; it''s a productivity powerhouse that makes managing your tasks and apps incredibly efficient.
-Today, I''m sharing some of my favorite Raycast extensions that help me streamline my workflow every day.
-This isn’t a ranked list—just a collection of tools I find indispensable.'
+description: "If you're a Mac user like me, you probably know how valuable a good launcher can be.
+Enter Raycast—it's more than just a Mac launcher; it's a productivity powerhouse that makes managing your tasks and apps incredibly efficient.
+Today, I'm sharing some of my favorite Raycast extensions that help me streamline my workflow every day.
+This isn’t a ranked list—just a collection of tools I find indispensable."
-publishedAt: '2024-08-14T13:41:51.706Z'
+pubDate: "2024-08-14T13:41:51.706Z"
 ---

 ### **1. [Kill Process](https://www.raycast.com/rolandleth/kill-process)**